Last Updated on 08/30/2020 by GS Staff

 Q:Does McDonald’s own Chipotle?

 McDonald’s announced in 2006 that it would fully divest its stake in Chipotle.
 This was a bad move according to many.
-The company has grown its location count to about 2,250 as of today.
-While the company has struggled over recent years with problems involving E-coli, salmonella, norovirus, and wage disputes, its stock has seen a nice return since going public in 2006.
+The company has grown its location count to about 2,620 as of today.
+While the company has struggled over recent years with problems involving E-coli, salmonella, norovirus, and wage disputes, its stock has seen an amazing return since going public in 2006.

 The Company continues to focus its management and financial resources on the McDonald’s restaurant business as we believe the opportunities for long-term growth remain significant.
 Accordingly, during the third quarter 2007, the Company sold its investment in Boston Market.
 In 2006, the Company disposed of its investment in Chipotle Mexican Grill (Chipotle) via public stock offerings and a tax-free exchange for McDonald’s common stock.
 As a result of the disposals during 2007 and 2006, both Boston Market’s and Chipotle’s results of operations and transaction gains have been reflected as discontinued operations for all periods presented.

 Ultimately, Chipotle and McDonald’s never seemed to completely mesh.
-For example, McDonald’s wanted things like drive-thru’s, breakfast served, and coffee & cookies added as menu items.
+For example, McDonald’s wanted things like drive-thru’s, breakfast menu options, and coffee & cookies added as menu items.
 Chipotle leadership did not agree with these changes and found that the two were culturally different.
-In a Bloomberg article, Chipotle CEO Steve Ells explains,
+In a Bloomberg article, former Chipotle CEO Steve Ells explains,

 What we found at the end of the day was that culturally we’re very different.
 There are two big things that we do differently.
 One is the way we approach food, and the other is the way we approach our people culture.
 It’s the combination of those things that I think make us successful.